 - Dairy for example, milk, cheeses, soaps, etc.

 - Meat.
-The Rural Economic Development Center of Raleigh, North Carolina maintains a Web site which includes a meat goat production and marketing handbook.
-It is easily researchable and contains information on meat goat issues.
+The Meat Goat Production and Marketing Handbook is easily researchable and contains information on meat goat issues.

 - Brush Cleanup (some unwanted weeds, shrubs, etc.).